-In keeping with health officials’ recommendations, we have cancelled or modified all 2020 events and programs at Erickson Fields and Aldermere Farm.
-The Aldermere Farm Visitors Center, Farm Tours and Farm Hands program will not run this year.
+In keeping with health officials’ recommendations, we have cancelled or modified some 2021 events and programs at Erickson Fields and Aldermere Farm.
+The Aldermere Farm Visitors Center, Aldermere, Calf Unveiling Day, Aldermere Farm Art Show & Sale, Aldermere Farm Tours, and Kids Can Grow will not run this year.

 Please review MCHT’s Covid-19 response page for the most up-to-date and detailed information, including guidelines for safely getting outside.

 Erickson Farm was a dairy farm for many generations, until the Erickson family stopped farming the land in the 1980s.
 The family welcomed Aldermere Farm to manage the fields for hay and for grazing Belted Galloway Cattle.